SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 ### Testing creation of the event

-Testing an event was generated is quite simple.
+Testing that an event was generated is quite simple.
 We create the expected event and assert it with the test fixture:

 <?embed-code file="examples/hello/src/test/java/io/spine/helloworld/server/hello/HelloContextTest.java"